This post contains affiliate links. Read my disclosure policy here.

 Push the store-bought version aside and fill up on these rich and tasty Vegan Baked Beans!
 This easy side dish will bring depths of flavor to all of your favorite meals.
 My family loves them alongside my vegan mac n' cheese and skillet cornbread.

 This recipe is simple, flexible, and only takes about 1 hour to come together.
 It'll be worth the wait!
-The leftover beans are freezer-friendly so you can enjoy them for family meals or even weekday lunches.
+The leftover beans are freezer-friendly so you can enjoy them for family meals or weekday lunches.
 Using canned beans keeps this recipe as easy as possible.
-No soaking required!
+No soaking is required!

 The ingredients are fairly simple, but if you don't have some of them, they can easily be substituted with something you have on hand.

-- Dry Mustard: You can replace it with 1 tablespoon of dijon mustard.
+- Dry Mustard: You can replace it with 1 tablespoon of Dijon mustard.
 This adds more zing so you may want to reduce the vinegar.

 - Smoked Paprika: Chipotle powder works well.
 It has some heat, so you may want to reduce or omit the red pepper flakes.
 You can use regular paprika but it won't have the smoky flavor.